mssola/aoc2023.nes/README.md

 Released under the [GPLv3+](http://www.gnu.org/licenses/gpl-3.0.txt), Copyright (C) 2023-<i>Ω</i> Miquel Sabaté Solà.

-All code under the `vendor` directory is directly taken from other people and not written by me.
-Attribution is done inside of each file.
+The `vendor` directory contains code that might have been written by other people.
+Attribution is given on each file.